Skip to main content

 The cloud forests around both Bogotá and Medellín offer lots of opportunities for mushroom foraging in Colombia.
 There is excellent mushroom biodiversity everywhere in Colombia but the Colombian Amazon is one of the best places in the world for fungi enthusiasts.

 Safety Warning: This is meant as a learning resource for your self-directed learning.
-DO NOT eat anything you have not identified with the help of a knowledgable herbalist, mycologist or forager who has followed the key identification system to be 100% accurate.
+DO NOT eat anything you have not identified with the help of a knowledgeable herbalist, mycologist or forager who has followed the key identification system to be 100% accurate.

 Want to learn more about tropical fungi?
 Get my digital field guides to tropical rainforest flora, fauna and fungi.